coffin399/ProjectMOMOKA/README.md

 3. **Configure the bot**
    - Copy `config.default.yaml` to `config.yaml`
    - Fill in your bot token and API keys
+   - Configure local diffusers support by specifying the model path and other options in `config.yaml`

 4. **Run the bot**